 I, Dr. Shashi Bhushan Kumar, M.B.B.S; M.D.
-(Psychiatry), just, wish to share some deep and memorable experiences of my eventful three decades journey.
+(Psychiatry), just, wish to share some deep and memorable experiences of my eventful 19 years journey.

 Indeed, in this cyber era and on this information highway, we are all together like a big family.
 I was born in a farmer family in Bihar.
 My motherland is one of the biggest cultural heritage places not just in India, but in the entire world.
 Buddha attained enlightenment here only and lord Mahaveer, also attained salvation in this holy land.
 World's first residential University, Nalanda, is the symbol of this very geographical area.
 I consider myself fortunate that I was born in this sacrosanct place.
 My sagacity grew with growing age and the profession of medicine seemed to me like a divine and the noblest of all professions.
 With the help of few tablets, my mother, who was suffering from Malaria, not only recovered but started making chappatis again.
 That incident left an indelible mark on my mind.
 Since then if anybody asked what I wished to become when I grew up, my quick reply was- Doctor, nothing else but Doctor.
 Anyway, the journey started.
 After completing my Intermediate (12th std.) from a Government school, I started my preparations for the medical entrance examination.
 By the holy grace of God, I tasted success soon and got admission in the Patna Medical College.
 My ambition was in my heart as time presented a challenge before me and that was to get a Post Graduate degree.
 Two dreams started growing together, as means was limited but hopes were high.
 My fondest wish was to do Post Graduation (MD) from AIIMS (Delhi), only.
 I realized this dream as well with the blessings of all and my sincere hard work.
 I grew fond of my subject, psychiatry, in a very short span of time.
 The patients who were suffering from mental illnesses and their families touched my heart deeply.
 I found the world of psychiatry fascinating and informative and soon my views and opinion began to change in a positive manner.
 The three years of AIIMS flew away like a dream and it seemed as if I had come, just yesterday.